MAILEX: Email Event and Argument Extraction: Methodology

 A drawback of sequence labeling approaches lies in that they cannot leverage the semantic meaning of the label names and thus may need massive annotations for effective generalization.
-Recent work has illustrated the promise of adopting pre-trained autoregressive language models for EE, where label names are explicitly spelled out during decoding (e.g., ``\Example{The \TW{meeting time is} 7 AM}'' for extracting the \texttt{Meeting Time} argument) and their semantics can thus be leveraged \cite{li-etal-2021-document, du-etal-2022-dynamic}.
-Drawing inspiration from there, we design a set of event templates and fine-tune a BART model to perform end-to-end EE (Figure~\ref{fig:overview}).
+Recent work has illustrated the promise of adopting pre-trained autoregressive language models for EE, where label names are explicitly spelled out during decoding (e.g., ``\Example{The \TW{meeting time is} 7 AM}'' for extracting the ``{Meeting Time}'' argument) and their semantics can thus be leveraged \cite{li-etal-2021-document, du-etal-2022-dynamic}.
+Drawing inspiration from there, we design a set of event templates (see Figure~\ref{fig:overview} for an example and Appendix~\ref{App:templates} for all templates) and fine-tune a BART model to perform end-to-end EE.

-Specifically, each template is a description of an event with placeholders ``\texttt{|trigger|}'' and ``\texttt{|\$arg\_role|}'' for triggers and argument roles, respectively.
-For example, the template for {Request Meeting} is ``\texttt{Event Request Meeting is triggered by |trigger| where, {|}Meeting Name{|} is requested among {|}Meeting Members{|} at {|}Meeting Time{|} on {|}Meeting Date{|} at {|}Meeting Location{|} to discuss the {|}Meeting Agenda{|}}''.
-We show templates for all the events in Appendix \ref{App:templates}.

-We formulate the EE task as a conditional text generation problem and fine-tune a BART model for this purpose.
-The model input includes both the email and the template information, i.e., ``\texttt{<s> $X_1$ [CONTEXT] $X_2$ $\dots$ [CONTEXT] </s> $X_t$ </s> [BOT] \$template$_1$ [EOT] </s> [BOT] \$template$_2$ $\dots$ [EOT] </s> </s>}'', where ``\texttt{[BOT]}'' and ``\texttt{[EOT]}'' are special tokens indicating the template boundaries.
-The model is then trained to generate a sequence of filled-out templates similarly concatenated using the special tokens, if event instances of the corresponding type are implied in the email. {In case there are multiple event instances of the same type, the model will produce multiple filled-out templates belonging to the same event type, one for each instance.}
+{For end-to-end extraction, the model's input comprises the email content and the template.
+Specifically, we prepare the input sequence as ``\texttt{<s> $X_1$ [CONTEXT] $X_2$ $\dots$ [CONTEXT] </s> $X_t$ </s> [BOT] \$template$_1$ [EOT] </s> [BOT] \$template$_2$ $\dots$ [EOT] </s> </s>}'', where ``\texttt{[BOT]}'' and ``\texttt{[EOT]}'' are special tokens indicating the template boundaries.
+With this setup, BART is trained to generate a sequence of templates, extracting the events from the email and their respective arguments.
+Importantly, the model only decodes templates for events present in the email, disregarding the ones for absent events.
+Moreover, in scenarios where an email contains multiple instances of the same event, the model produces multiple filled-out templates for each instance, all categorized under the same event type.
+All the generated templates are delimited via the special tokens ``\texttt{[BOT]}'' and ``\texttt{[EOT]}''.}